jstnguyen/SheepHerdingInC-/README.md

 ```bash
 dotnet build
 ```
-10. Run the project with the following command:
+9. Run the project with the following command:
 ```bash
 dotnet run
 ```
+## Happy Herding!